 The Art Room and BAFTA Kids launch project to support pupils with move to secondary school

-We’ve teamed up with BAFTA Kids to launch our latest Art Room at Home project: River to Sea.
+We’ve teamed up with BAFTA Kids to launch our latest Art Room project: From River to Sea.
 This project is designed for students in their final year of primary education getting ready to transition to secondary or high school.
 The project is a chance for children to think about their time at primary school, and the changes ahead as they ‘sail’ into secondary or high school.

 CBBC’s Rhys Stephenson, YouTube star Nikki Lilly, and BAFTA Kids Young Presenter Gracie Gosling, share their River to Sea projects and experiences of starting secondary or high school in this brilliant video:

 Our Art Room team are specialists in using art to enhance children and young people’s wellbeing.
 They’ve developed this project to help children and their families to prepare for the move to secondary or high school.

 Read more advice on getting ready to start secondary or high school.

 News & blogs